gianmarcoienco/italy-ideology-pragmatic-voting/README.md

 - classification of political parties into ideological categories
 - construction of historical and contemporary ideology indices

-Due to research considerations, the final dataset is not publicly shared.
+Due to data and research constraints, the final dataset is not publicly shared.

 ## How to run